- Case Study -

 PRINTABLE DWELLING

-Archways between dome sections are windows.
+Archways between sections are windows.
 This model omits doors and other common building components.
 Details get added incrementally to digital prototypes.
-Concept visualizations with sufficient detail demonstrate reduction to practice in successful patent applications.
+Concept visualizations with sufficient detail demonstrate reduction to practice in successful design patent applications.

-Archways between dome sections are windows.
+Archways between sections are windows.
 This model omits doors and other common building components.
 Details get added incrementally to digital prototypes.
-Concept visualizations with sufficient detail demonstrate reduction to practice in successful patent applications.
+Concept visualizations with sufficient detail demonstrate reduction to practice in successful design patent applications.

-Archways between dome sections are windows.
+Archways between sections are windows.
 This model omits doors and other common building components.
 Details get added incrementally to digital prototypes.
-Concept visualizations with sufficient detail demonstrate reduction to practice in successful patent applications.
+Concept visualizations with sufficient detail demonstrate reduction to practice in successful design patent applications.